azurechen1203/multiple-multiplexer-BNO055-interface/README.md

 - **For Beginners**: Start with the folder `1_one_TCA_one_BNO`.
 This example demonstrates the setup with a single TCA9548A multiplexer and one BNO055 sensor, providing a foundational understanding of wiring and code configuration.

-- **For Intermediate Users**: Move to the folders `2_two_TCA_two_BNO` and `3_three_TCA_three_BNO` if you're comfortable with the basics and wish to explore more complex setups.
+- **For Intermediate Users**: Move to the folders `2_two_TCA_two_BNO` if you're comfortable with the basics and wish to explore more complex setups.
 Note that these examples include similar code blocks to enhance readability and help you grasp the concept.

-- **For Advanced Users**: Explore the folder `4_generalised` for a refined code example that can be applied to as many multiplexers as needed, assuming they have different addresses.
+- **For Advanced Users**: Explore the folder `3_generalised` for a refined code example that can be applied to as many multiplexers as needed, assuming they have different addresses.
 This folder provides a more generalized and scalable approach to handling multiple multiplexers.

 ## 🛠️ Hardware Requirements